galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    {% endraw %}
 >    ```
 >    {: data-commit="Add tpv-auto-lint role"}
 > 4. Run the Galaxy playbook.
-Because we modified `job_conf.yml`, Galaxy will be restarted to reread its config files.
+Because we modified the job configuration, Galaxy will be restarted to reread its config files.
 >
 >    > <code-in-title>Bash</code-in-title>
 >    > ```bash